impresso/impresso.github.io/pages/consortium.friends.md

 ordering: 04
 ---

-A network of accomplished of digital humanities specialists and digitization experts advises and supports the *impresso project*.
+A network of accomplished of digital humanities specialists and digitisation experts advises and supports the *impresso* project.